5 Steps To Improve Your Process Of Cash Management

 Do you churn out your inventory fairly quickly?
 Or does it sit in the stock room, collecting dust?
 Inventory management helps you find ways to distribute that inventory and turn your products into usable cash.

-The other side of the inventory management coin, receivables management facilitates faster recovery of cash after making a sale.
+On the other side of the inventory management coin, receivables management facilitates faster recovery of cash after making a sale.
 Since other companies use credit to make purchases, you often have to record the sale before actually receiving any monetary compensation.
 Receivables management involves following up with those entities to decrease the amount of time it takes to receive payment.

 Better Understand Cash Management with Cash Conversion Cycle (CCC)